 in- Chief of the British army at the time of the Boer War.
 He oversaw some major reforms of the army bringing it up to date and enabling it to fight a number of colonial wars in conditions totally unsuitable for European soldiers.
 He believed passionately in Britain's mission to civilise having witnessed the Cawnpore massacre and was at all time concerned for the welfare of his men.

 el- Kebir which led to Britain regarding the Near East as crucial to its interests.
 He also led the Gordon relief expedition which failed by one day to rescue General Gordon.
 His victory over the Ashanti was reported widely in Britain and was one of many such expeditions to be regarded by the British as the victory of a Christian country over a savage people needing to be civilised.
 Was he the greatest Victorian general?
-This is just one of the questions to be answered in an assessment of Wolseley's career.
+This is just one of the questions to be answered in an assessment of Wolseley's career which draws on many of the letters he wrote to his wife, Louisa.
 For more on Wolsely click here

 The Boer War